-- 1. What do you think the long-term effects of this pandemic will be on participation in the Sunday Eucharist?
-How has the pandemic affected your family's participation in the Sunday Eucharist?
-In the sacraments overall? - 2.
-Recent surveys1 reveal that many Catholics do not understand or accept traditional Church teaching that ordinary bread and wine are transformed into the Body and Blood of Jesus Christ.
+- 1. What do you think the long-term effects of this pandemic will be on participation in the Sunday Eucharist? - 2.
+Recent surveys1 reveal that many Catholics do not understand or accept traditional Church teaching that ordinary bread and wine are transformed into the Body and Blood of Jesus Christ?
 What is your reaction to these findings?
-Is this an article of faith that you and your family struggle with?
-How have you sought clarity on this teaching?
-What does the Real Presence of Jesus in the Eucharist mean to you and to your family? - 3.
+What does the Real Presence of Jesus in the Eucharist mean to you? - 3.
 St. Paul tells us we are the Body of Christ (1 Cor.
 12: 27), the same Body of Christ we receive in the Eucharist.
-In what ways do these words of St. Paul challenge you in daily life?
-How do you strive to be the Body of Christ at home, work, and school?
+How would you explain this statement?
+In what ways do these words of St. Paul challenge you?